CastelGiocondo

 Climatic trend

-The 2018 season was characterised by a cool and rainy winter, followed by normal budding.
+The 2019 season was characterised by a cold and fairly dry winter, with bud break in the first week of April as usual.
 The spring was rainy during the flowering period, which slowed the fruit set, naturally lowering the productive potential of the plants.
+The May rains created an important water reserve.
 The summer was dry, with little rain, but thanks to the water reserve created in the spring, the vines were not distressed.
 These conditions allowed for typical veraison and excellent maturation, while the cool nights were ideal for developing the colour and aromas.
 In mid-September, the north wind caused a drop in temperatures.
 This cool and windy yet sunny season was particularly ideal for the Sangiovese grapes, which were able to complete their maturation with great aromatic and polyphenolic potential.
-By harvesttime, the grapes were healthy, intact, and perfectly balanced.
+The grapes arrived at harvest time healthy, intact and with the right concentration, certainly a great vintage for Brunello di Castel Giocondo.

 Vinification and ageing

-Vinification and ageing: Such a regular climate trend meant that the grapes could be harvested by hand without any particular difficulties, undergoing a thorough selection process on the sorting benches once they reached the cellar.
-Fermentation was carried out in stainless steel tanks at a controlled temperature, with frequent pumping over, especially during the early stages.
+Vinification and ageing: Nearly perfect weather conditions meant that the grapes could be harvested by hand without any great difficulty, and they underwent scrupulous selection on the sorting benches once they reached the winery.
+Fermentation took place in stainless steel tanks at a controlled temperature, with frequent pumping over, especially during the early stages.
 The wine was then aged in large wooden barrels, where it was able to mature and become more refined until it achieved perfect harmony.
-CastelGiocondo Brunello is only ready to be placed on the market 5 years after the harvest and following further ageing in the bottle.

 Tasting notes